ntop/nDPI/doc/flow_risks.rst

 NDPI_BINARY_TRANSFER_ATTEMPT
 ============================
-HTTP only: this risk indicates that a binary data application has been attempted (but failed).
+HTTP only: this risk indicates that a binary file/data application transfer (attempt).